haroldcuellar24/mlops-end-to-end-pipeline-docker-airflow/README.md

 Orchestration is handled by **Apache Airflow** and containerization with **Docker Compose**, ensuring portability and reproducible deployment.

-The focus is on demonstrating **best practices in MLOps** (orchestration, containerization, and deployment) to build a complete and automated end-to-end workflow
+The focus is on demonstrating **best practices in MLOps** (orchestration, containerization, and deployment) to build a complete and automated end-to-end workflow.

 ---

 ## 2. Project Flow